dustinltran/Bio-guised/README.md

   2. Extract the files.
   3. Navigate into the folder "Bio-guised".
   4. Run "Bio-guised.exe"
-  5. (Only if previous steps are not enough) download and install Visual C++ Redistributable 2015:   https://www.microsoft.com/en-us/download/details.aspx?id=48145
+  5. (Only if steps 1-4 are not enough) download and install Visual C++ Redistributable 2015:   https://www.microsoft.com/en-us/download/details.aspx?id=48145
+  6. (Only if steps 1-4 are not enough) retry step 4.

 Harder way:
   1. Install Qt: https://www.qt.io/